NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Index.guide.md

 * {{pagelink:deploy}} provides the deployment toolkit
 * {{pagelink:fhir_assets}}, a link to the complete directory of FHIR assets
 * {{pagelink:help}} provides a link to support requests
+* {{pagelink:ReportanIncident}} describes how to report a live service incident for suppliers and providers live with BaRS